Chakma Circle: Leadership

-The Chakma Circle is led by a hereditary chieftain called a "raja," whose role encompasses judicial, administrative, ceremonial, legal and social responsibilities.
+The Chakma Circle is led by a hereditary chieftain called a raja, whose role encompasses judicial, administrative, ceremonial, legal and social responsibilities.
 Political power is passed from the father to the first-born son.

 The incumbent chieftain is Devasish Roy (b.
 10 April 1959), according to the Chakma Bijok, a compilation of the Chakma history (1876-1934 CE).
 The Chakma chieftain also sits on the Advisory Council for the Ministry of Chittagong Hill Tracts Affairs and the Rangamati Hill District Council.
-The Chakma chieftain leads a "rajpunnah" festival.
+The Chakma chieftain leads a rajpunyah festival.

 History

 Pre-colonial era

 The lineage of Chakma chieftains may date to the 11th century or mid-16th century.
 Chakma folklore and tradition ascribe the Chakma origins to the warrior castes of Bhagalpur in modern-day India.
 The legendary raja Bijoy Giri (c.
 1630), who is believed to have migrated the ancestors of the Chakma people north of the Naf River.
 Through intermarriages with the Rakhine people, the Chakmas eventually converted to Buddhism.
 Extant historical records date to the 1700s.
-Following the expansion of the Mughal Empire into Chakma territory, Chakma chieftains adopted Muslim names and titles (e.g., Khan) in exchange for tributary payments.
+Following the expansion of the Mughal Empire into Chakma territory, Chakma chieftains adopted Mughal names and titles (e.g., Khan) in exchange for tributary payments.